vikytech/vikytech.site/README.md

 Website for vikytech.in

 ## Dev setup
 - To build locally `jekyll build`
-- To start locally `jekyll serve`
+  - Prefix `JEKYLL_ENV=production` to the above command to compile in production mode

-Prefix `JEKYLL_ENV=production` to the above command to compile in production mode
+- To start locally `jekyll serve -w`